daniel78uk/nginx-ssl-mod-security/README.md

-# Very secured Nginx with mod_security and SSL Docker image
+# Optimized container for Nginx with very secure SSL and mod security enabled

 ## What is it

-This Dockerfile gives you a ready to use secured production nginx server, with perfectly configured SSL.
+This Dockerfile gives you a ready to use secured production Nginx server, with perfectly configured SSL.
 You should get a A+ Rating at the Qualys SSL Test.

 ## Environment variables and defaults